yellowdog/python-examples/README.md

     run_id = "1234"
 ```

-Directives set on the command line take precedence over directives set in environment variables, and both take precedence over directives set in a TOML file.
+### Precedence Order

+The precedence order for setting variables is:

+1. Command line
+2. `YD_VAR` environment variables
+3. General environment variables
+4. TOML file

-This method can also be used to override the default directives, e.g., setting `-v username="other-user"` will override the default `{{username}}` directive.
+This method can also be used to override the default variables, e.g., setting `-v username="other-user"` will override the default `{{username}}` variable.

-## Nested Variables
+### Nested Variables

 In the case of **TOML file properties only**, variable substitutions can be nested.